marquesarthur/python-experiment-pilot-tasks/practice/practice-phone-list.md

 Check the [solution for the practice-task](https://colab.research.google.com/drive/1opTGbTV0NqEA9g-uRISYPQ-yyI6QeeLO?usp=sharing).

-You should submit the code in with the Solution on Qualtrics.
-For example, for the practice task, you should copy the snippet below
+You should submit the code in the Solution block on Qualtrics.
+For example, for the practice task, you should copy the snippet:

 <details>
-    <summary>solution</summary>
+    <summary>CLICK to see solution code snippet</summary>
     class Solution(object):

         def merge_dict(self, d1: dict, d2: dict, d3: dict) -> dict: